 Epidural management has become a finely tuned practice that can offer huge benefits to patients and babies.
 “There is more information out there and what we can provide the patient with is improved,” she said.
 “We now have greater availability and affordability that has come to us through the trickle down from larger facilities paving the way.”

-Today, patients can be very mobile, move around in bed to stay comfortable, and still have muscle control.
-“The use of a properly managed epidural can take something that is unmanageable and out of control and make it something that both people can participate in,” Shannon-Goodrich said.
+Today, patients can be very mobile and move around in bed to stay comfortable, while still having muscle control.
+“The use of a properly managed epidural can take a painful situation that is unmanageable and out of control, and make it an experience that both people can participate in,” Shannon-Goodrich said.
 “Mothers can push and maintain a feeling of control during the delivery.”

 Shannon-Goodrich feels it is important to learn as much as possible about pain relief options prior to “delivery day,” so parents are equipped and ready to make decisions throughout the birth experience.
 Understanding the different types of epidurals, how each is administered, and the benefits and potential risks will prepare you to make an informed decision for you and your baby as your birth unfolds.
-“It’s important to know possible side effects, but it is also important to know the percentage of chance that bad things can happen,” she said.
-“Bad outcomes are very rare.”
+“It’s important to know possible side effects, but it’s equally important to be aware of the percentage associated with the chance that bad things can happen,” she said.
+“However, negative outcomes are very rare.”